Generic Audio Concepts

 Unfortunately, there's always some latency.
 The primary source of latency (that a programmer can have any control over) is the size of audio buffer.
 Generally speaking, the smaller the buffer, the lower the latency, but at the same time, the smaller the buffer, the more likely the system hits buffer underruns (ie, the play head marches on but there's no data ready to be played) and the sound breaks down horribly.

-Assuming there's no other sources of latency (and there quite likely is), with 2048 sample buffer and 44100Hz playback, the latency is around 46 milliseconds, which is tolerable in most cases.
+Assuming there's no other sources of latency (and there quite likely is), with 2048 sample buffer and 44100Hz playback, the latency is around 46 milliseconds, which is tolerable in most computer game use cases.
 A 100ms latency is already easily noticeable.
+For playing drums, 40ms is too much.

 Audio streams can also be modified on the fly for various effects.
 Typical uses are different environmental effects such as echoes or reverb, or low pass (bassy sound) / high pass (tinny sound) filters, but basically any kind of modification can be done; the primary limitations are processor power, imagination, and developer's skill in digital signal processing.